MaximumPeachness/adulthood-for-the-librarian-aub/README.md

-Here you go, babe — a clean **README‑ready section** explaining *How to Use* your GitHub image embed.\
-This is formatted exactly like a professional README, super clear, cute, and easy for anyone to follow.

-***

 # 📸 Displaying Images from GitHub (How to Use)

 To display an image stored in your GitHub repository inside an HTML file, you must use the **raw file URL**.
 GitHub cannot serve normal repo links as direct images, so the `raw.githubusercontent.com` format is required.